 Another example, we had a pastor ask me to lunch to tell me that the Holy Spirit told him to help our ministry in any way he could.
 Keep in mind, I didn't say the Holy Spirit said this to him, he said this.
 To make a long story short, he caused us a lot of problems through lying and gossiping, and never did help us in ministry once, which means either he lied that the Holy Spirit said this to him, or he ignored the instructions of the Holy Spirit.

 Sadly, what I just wrote is only a couple of many instances in which things like this have happened.
-I could give story after story after story of supposedly "men of God" lying to us and about us, and they have no conscience of it whatsoever.
+I could give story after story after story of supposed "men of God" lying to us and about us, and they have no conscience about it whatsoever.

 Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; Speaking lies in hypocrisy; having their conscience seared with a hot iron;